cdsalmons/arya/README.md

 in your route target signature if you like but they'll always be available in the `$request['ROUTE_ARGS']` array as well.

+### Route Execution Paths

+Every client request follows one of three paths through the routing system:

+1. No request URI match is found: `404 Not Found`
+2. A request URI is matched, but the HTTP verb does not match: `405 Method Not Allowed`
+3. The request URI and HTTP method match a route and the associated target is invoked

+> **NOTE:** HTTP method verbs are *case-sensitive* as defined in RFC 2616.
+Arya automatically
+> normalizes method names specified at Argument 1 of `Application::route` to uppercase to avoid
+> errors.
+This behavior may be optionally disabled should you wish to handle custom HTTP methods
+> containing lower-case characters.

+## Middleware
+@TODO

+### Before
+@TODO

+### After
+@TODO

+### Finalize
+@TODO

 ## Dependency Injection
 @TODO

 ## HTTP Protocol